smartenergycontrol-be/home-assistant-smappee-charging-profiles/README.md

         mode: "NORMAL"  # You can adjust the mode based on your integration's needs
         limit: "{{ states('input_number.smappee_charging_speed') | int }}"
 ```
+Also, you need your serial number for the charger to make the service calls, wasn't able to find this in the api but you can find it in the Smappee app.